Thuleanx/thuleanx.github.io/_games/portal-knight.md

 Portal Knight is a 3D isometric hack and slash game created by a team of 2 as a submission for [A Game By Its Cover Jam](https://itch.io/jam/a-game-by-its-cover-2022/entries) over the month of November 2022.
-I was in charge of programming, audio, and part of the VFX.
+I was in charge of programming, audio, and a portion of the VFX.

 {% include gallery %}
 {% include figure image_path="/assets/images/gameCaptures/portal-knight/longFight.gif" alt="gameplay image" %}